 It's not Glenn Beck alone.

-It's it is a cumulative impact that it is having, and I say that this is now a combined sabotage of Trump's chances to win.
+And I say that this is now a combined sabotage of Trump's chances to win.

 And I'm saying that they are responsible for their choices here.

-Now any one of them hurts Trump's chances.
+Now, any one of them hurts Trump's chances.

-And to make the case here, keep people keep saying Hannity's preparing for Trump to lose, not at all.
+And to make the case here, people keep saying Hannity's preparing for Trump to lose, not at all.

-I'm looking at polls today, and you know, first of all, the real clear politics average is down to what 4.2 percentage points.
+I'm looking at polls today, and, you know, first of all, the real clear politics average is down to, what, 4.2 percentage points.

 Hillary's leading.

-I believe in the polls, Nate Silver, but they're going down dramatically.
+I believe in the polls, Nate Silver.

 I see that Donald Trump is tied in Ohio.